 Providing high quality and thorough chiropractic care to people of all ages.

 Back pain is the leading cause of workplace disability in Australia.
 Back pain frustrates many people with its consistency, or on the other end of the scale, the frequent episodes they suffer.
 In the Clinical evidence handbook for Family Physicians (1), lower back pain is defined as either specific or nonspecific.
-Specific lower back pain is typically from a cause, or known reason, where as non specific lower back pain is from non-recognisable pathology.
+Specific lower back pain is typically from a cause, or known reason, whereas non specific lower back pain is from non-recognisable pathology.
 In the clinical evidence handbook, they also discuss how over 70% of people in developed countries suffer from back pain, of which 10% never return to work.

 For many people, the main treatment options for back pain include acupuncture, exercises, steroid injections, surgery or allied health care such as Chiropractic care.
 As discussed in the handbook, though there are many good options for treatment, the common approach from medical practitioners of cortisone or steroid injections are no better than sham or placebo treatments.

 Across the years there have been numerous debates about what is the best clinical approach for back pain.
-A study completed in 2018, published in the Spine J (2) showed the Chiropractic manipulation has moderate quality evidence for the treatment and management of lower back pain compared to mobilisations.
-Mobilisations are typically performed by physiotherapists and osteopaths, where as commonly Chiropractors perform manipulations.
+A study completed in 2018, published in the Spine J (2) showed that Chiropractic manipulation has moderate quality evidence for the treatment and management of lower back pain compared to mobilisations.
+Mobilisations are typically performed by physiotherapists and osteopaths, whereas Chiropractors perform manipulations.

-To further show the support of ongoing Chiropractic care for lower back pain, a well known, randomised controlled study of high evidence produced in Norway (2) last year showed that Chiropractic care was far better in reducing the number of days a patient experienced lower back pain rather than a symptom based approach.
+To further show the support of ongoing Chiropractic care for back pain, a well known, randomised controlled study of high evidence produced in Norway (2) showed that Chiropractic care was far better in reducing the number of days a patient experienced lower back pain rather than a symptom based approach.